alessiogiovagnini/bug-triaging/README.md

 `example.env` as a guide.
 ### !!!
 Do not push any file containing secret keys !!!

-# Using the cleaning tool
-use: ` python3 cleaning_tool.py --help` to list the usage

 # running the server
+Before running a trained model must be provided, the path can be added in the .env file.
-To run the server simply run the `main.py`
+Then to run the server simply run the `main.py`
 ```shell
 python3 main.py
 ```
-The server will start on localhost 3000
+The server will start on localhost 3000, the front-end is composed by one search page where it is possible to insert an issue number and a list of the best five candidate will be displayed.

+# Using the scripts
+All the scripts are located under the folder `scripts`

+### Cleaning tool
+use: ` python3 cleaning_tool.py --help` to list the usage